Update of the phase-shift analysis of the low-energy $\pi N$ data: Introduction

-Before advancing, a notation which largely facilitates the repetitive referencing to the DBs will be introduced. \begin{itemize} \item DB$_+$ for the $\pi^+ p$ DB, \item DB$_-$ for the $\pi^- p$ ES DB, \item DB$_0$ for the DB relating to the $\pi^- p$ CX reaction, \item DB$_{+/-}$ for the combined DB$_+$ and DB$_-$, and \item DB$_{+/0}$ for the combined DB$_+$ and DB$_0$. \end{itemize} In addition, the prefix `t' (as, for instance, in tDB$_+$) denotes a `truncated' DB, i.e., the resulting DB after the removal of the outliers.
-Finally, DOF stands for `degree of freedom' and NDF for `number of DOFs'.
+The following notation facilitates the repetitive referencing to the DBs of this work. \begin{itemize} \item DB$_+$ for the $\pi^+ p$ DB, \item DB$_-$ for the $\pi^- p$ ES DB, \item DB$_0$ for the $\pi^- p$ CX DB, \item DB$_{+/-}$ for the combined DB$_+$ and DB$_-$, and \item DB$_{+/0}$ for the combined DB$_+$ and DB$_0$. \end{itemize} In addition, the prefix `t' (as, for instance, in tDB$_+$) will denote a `truncated' DB, i.e., a DB after the removal of the outliers (i.e., of the measurements in the DB which do not tally with the general behaviour of the bulk of the data).
+Finally, DoF will stand for `degree of freedom' and NDF for `number of DoFs'.